sagemath/trac_to_gh/Issue 615.md

 # Issue 615: doctest errors in piecewise.py due to calling a constant function.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/615

 Original creator: mhansen